The Overview Dashboard shows a high level summary of the MySQL instances and hosts that are monitored by MySQL

 The results are sorted by the total time that each event has been within these statuses, by Emergency descending, and then Critical descending.
 This means that the MySQL Instances, or Hosts, that have had Emergency, then Critical events open for the longest will float to the top of the list.

 This is extremely useful in environments that are monitoring many MySQL Instances, as it allows you to focus in to which MySQL Instances or Hosts to tackle next, by telling you those that have the most problems against them.

 When a MySQL Instance or Host has any open Emergency events against them, the row for that asset will be shown in red:

-The Emergency & Critical Events panel lists a stream of the currently open events with an Emergency or Critical status.
+The Current Emergency & Critical Events panel lists a stream of the currently open events with an Emergency or Critical status.
 These are listed separately to the Current Problem MySQL Instances or Current Problem Hosts panels, as these might not show all assets within an environment that is monitoring five or more of either asset type.

 This allows you to see all current high priority events within a single panel for all monitored assets.